microsoft/xlang/design_notes/XDN03 - xlang Type System.md

 are intended to be treated as a bit field.
 Language projections can and should provide logical operators such as and, or and not for Flags enum values.

-> TODO: consider expanding the types usable for enums, as well allowing other unsigned types to be flag enums.
-64bit bit flags as well as unsigned enums that aren't flags (addresses) have been asked about.

 Enumerations are additively versionable.
 Subsequent versions of an enumeration may add new named values (and associated constant integer values).
 Pre-existing values may not be removed or changed.

-> TODO: we need XDN that explicitly focuses on how versioning works in xlang.
+#### Enumerations Open Issues

+- can xlang expand the types usable for enums, as well allowing other unsigned types to be flag enums.
+64bit bit flags as well as unsigned enums that aren't flags (addresses) have been asked about.
+- versioning in xlang needs its own XDN

-## Structs
+### Structs

 Structs are a record type with one or more fields.
 Structs are always passed and returned by value.
 Struct fields may only be enums, other structs and fundamental types (including strings).